-It’s 2022 and no one is surprised that we’re still planning virtual events—and planning them from home.
-In part, we’re all still trying to be safe.
-But there’s also a part of us that has acclimated to this new virtual way of life.
+No one is surprised that we’re still planning virtual events.
+There’s a part of us that has acclimated to this new virtual way of life.
 It’s been a huge shift in the event industry, and not just for hosting events.
-Planners are being safe, too, with a rise in remote event planning.
+Planners are planning events remotely, too.

 What Makes Remote Event Planning Different?